codecentric/movie-database-node/README.md

 Deployment on Heroku is also easy.
 Just follow the [Getting started with Heroku and NodeJS guide](https://devcenter.heroku.com/articles/nodejs).
 If you want your application to be deployed continuously, whenever a Travis-CI job succeeds, you have to encrypt your Heroku API Key and save it in the `.travis.yml` according to the [Travis CI documentation](http://about.travis-ci.org/docs/user/deployment/heroku/):

-## Documentation

-You can find additional information about the used technologies in the `docs` directory.

 ## System requirements

 *Make sure that you have [node.js with NPM](http://nodejs.org/) installed on